PowerDNS/pdns/docs/settings.rst

 If yes, outgoing NOTIFYs will be signed if a TSIG key is configured for the zone.
-If there are multiple TSIG keys configured for a zone, PowerDNS will use the first one retrieved from the backend, which may not be the correct one for the respective slave.
+If there are multiple TSIG keys configured for a zone, PowerDNS will use the first one retrieved from the backend, which may not be the correct one for the respective secondary.
 Hence, in setups with multiple slaves with different TSIG keys it may be required to send NOTIFYs unsigned.

 .. _setting-server-id: